 If you decide to rent a car you’ll have to think about parking options in Saint-Paul de Vence.

 Depending on where you’re staying your hotel might be providing free parking for the guests so make sure to check with them before arrival.

-Otherwise, there are parkings available just outside the city but there are all pretty expensive.
+Otherwise, there are parking lots available just outside the city but they are all pretty expensive.